Elen-tesfai/stock-price-prediction/README.md

 - 📈 **Forecast Evaluation**
   ![Forecast Evaluation](images/forecast_eval.png)
+-->

+---

+Note: Please ensure that images are available in the `images/` folder.

 ---

 ## 📓 Running the Notebook

 Open and run the notebook `stock_forecasting.ipynb` to explore the data, model training, evaluation, and forecasting process step by step.